geomagpy/IMBOT/README.md

-Data files from 36 observatories are available for 2016.
-These data files have been submitted in various different ways.
-The underlying data formats are either IAGA-2002 or different versions of IMAGCDF.
-IAGA-2002 submissions cover daily records which then have been packed into either daily, monthly or yearly zip files using zip or tgz compressions.
-IMAGCDF file submissions consist mostly of daily files, compressed in gnuzip or zips or just tared.
-Monthly IMAGCDF files without any additional compression as requested in 2016 by IM are provided by few observatories only.
-When looking at the file coverage it is found that about 20% of the submissions do not cover the expected time range.
-These files usually contain one second of the previous month and end at 23:59:58 of the last day in the month.
-When it comes to expected meta information, requested information is missing in more than 75% of all submissions.
-Nevertheless, most of these issues are not difficult to solve, although they would require a significant amount of discussion between data checker and submitting institute.

 ## 2. Data checking tasks

-When it comes to scientific data products the review process is obviously different in comparison to scientific research.
-A data product, generally speaking, is a domain-specific, consumable entity aimed at transforming data into actionable insights for users (citation).
+When it comes to scientific data products the review process is different in comparison to scientific research, although there are some parallels.
+Generally speaking, a data product is a domain-specific, consumable entity aimed at transforming data into actionable insights for users (citation).
 In order to accomplish this task INTERMAGNET provides strict rules rules on data files, formats, contents, thresholds and meta information to be obeyed.
-Thus the review task can be structured in a number of important bullet points.
+Thus the review task can be structured in a number of important bullet points to test for these criteria.
+The role of the data reviewing is to ensure that the submitted definitive data meets INTERMAGNET standards in all of the following aspects and eventually to provide recommendations for improvement.
+Although minor correction to meta information and file structure are possible from the referees side (as decided by IM definitive committee in 2024), provided an approval by the data provider, modifications on data contents are solely performed by the submitting entity.
+This procedure is similar to the review process of scientific work, where layout changes and type errors can be corrected in the editorial process, requiring the acceptance (proof reading) of the authors.
+Suggestions on scientific contents however need to be implemented by the authors themselfs.
+Thus both an automatic and human reviewing process needs to preserve data contents in its original
+state.
+When it come to publication through data portals of INTERMAGNET it is important to note that the data provider, then denoted as a INTERMAGNET observatory (IMO), retains ownership of its data.

-### 2.1 Task 1: Correct amount of obligatory files and validity of formats
+### 2.1.
+Task 1: Correct amount of obligatory files and validity of formats

 The first reviewing task will always be the verification of the general contents of the submitted data product.
 This task involves the check whether the data products contains the correct amount of data files, whether naming principles